docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.md

 `app.project.item(index).layer(index).hasTrackMatte`

-#### NOTE
-This functionality was updated in After Effects 23.0.
+?> **Note:** This functionality was updated in After Effects 23.0.
 Track Matte is no longer dependent on layer order.

 **Description**

 True if this layer has track matte.
-When true, this layer’s `trackMatteType` value controls how the matte is applied.
+When true, this layer's `trackMatteType` value controls how the matte is applied.
 See [AVLayer.trackMatteType](#avlayer-trackmattetype) for available track matte types.

 **Type**